 The USP's Volunteer Awards and Recognition Program recognizes the remarkable contributions of USP volunteer bodies and individuals who work to “improve global health through public standards and related programs that help ensure the quality, safety and benefit of medicines and foods.”
 The awards are presented annually at a USP Volunteer Awards Reception.

-Candidacy is open to all volunteer bodies and all USP Volunteers operating anywhere in the world that have been affiliated with USP during the USP’ 2017 fiscal year, July 2016 – June 2017.
+Candidacy is open to all volunteer bodies and all USP Volunteers operating anywhere in the world that have been affiliated with USP during the USP fiscal year, which runs from July 1 - June 30.
 Nominations may be submitted by any USP staff, volunteer, or stakeholder.

 USP Award for Outstanding Contribution to the Standards

 Purpose: To recognize the efforts of up to three USP volunteer bodies for significant contributions to the achievement of USP standards-setting priorities and impact, or improvement of USP’s standards-setting processes.
 For the purpose of this award, a volunteer body is defined as the USP Council of Experts, an Expert Committee, an Expert Panel, or a Subcommittee of any type, each of which comprises independent members contributing to a standards-related topic.

 Selection Criteria: The achievement(s) to be recognized should reflect:

 - Significant contribution towards a standard-setting activity or process that has impacted global public health

 - Sustained commitment and productivity for on-going standards-setting or improvement activities

 - Demonstrated commitment to the work of the volunteer body by individual members